That's What Love Can Do

 "That's What Love Can Do" is a song by American female pop group Boy Krazy, written and produced by British hitmaking team Stock Aitken Waterman, and first released in 1991 as Boy Krazy's debut single.
 Lead vocals were performed by group member Johnna Cummings.
 This was the only single in which group member Renée Veneziale would be involved, leaving the band in 1991 soon after its release.
-The song did not become a hit, peaking at number 86 in the UK; however, it reached number 18 in US.
+The song was a commercial failure in the UK, peaking at number 86 on the charts during the single's initial run; however, it reached number 18 on the US Billboard Hot 100 following a successful 1993 reissue.

 Background and writing

 "That's What Love Can Do" was said to be originally written for Kylie Minogue's fourth album, but rejected after Minogue expressed her desire to change her style on her third album Rhythm of Love.
 However, Boy Krazy's version sounded like Minogue's first singles since vocalist Johnna Lee Cummings used the same Calrec Soundfield Microphone which heavily double tracked her voice.
 The B-side was a cover of "One Thing Leads to Another", originally by the SAW-produced boyband Yell!.
 The lyrics were slightly rewritten on Boy Krazy's version to reflect the gender change.
 The original 1991 release featured Renée Veneziale singing the second verse; this was re-recorded by Josselyne Jones in the 1993 version, which can be found on the 1993 single and the Boy Krazy album.